Britain's FTSE rises as oil shares hang on to gains

 choppy trade on Tuesday, with oil shares holding on to gains

-But oil shares as well as the index as a whole gave up some
+However, oil shares as well as the index as a whole gave up

-gains along with the price of Brent crude after a meeting of oil
+some gains along with the price of Brent crude after a meeting

 produced only the promise of a freeze, not a cut, in supply.